sennerholm/craft-kubernetes-workshop/labs/creating-and-managing-storage.md

 ### Hints

 The `kubectl delete` command is used to remove a pod, `kubectl delete -f file.yaml` deletes all file defined in file.yaml

+## Bonus lab:
+Checkout the statefulset directory, what happens when you create?
+How does it handle scale out?
+What do you think is the usecase for it?